 Do you rent kayaks?

 - Basic Single Kayak – We offer a sit-on-top kayak (Jackson Riviera or Crescent Splashback) and a larger sit-inside kayak (Perception Impulse), and a kayak that is great for th person that needs just a little more room or has a pet or young child they want to have in the kayak with them (Jackson Tripper).
 Visit our Rental page for pictures and descriptions.

-- Premium Single Kayak – We offer three styles of premium kayaks – the 10 foot sit-on-top or a 12 foot sit-on-top.
+- Premium Single Kayak – We offer four styles of premium kayaks – the 10 foot sit-on-top or a 12 foot sit-on-top.
 For 2021 we are using the Crescent Ultralight 10 foot model, the Crescent LiteTackle 12 foot model as well as the Perception Pescador Pro 10, Perception Pescador Pro 12.
 We still have one Jackson Bite available if you feel like you need that added stability and weight capacity.
 These are all sit-on-top kayaks with very comfortable seats and added features for your paddling comfort.
 Visit our Rental page for pictures and descriptions.

 Do you rent 2 person kayaks?